Vetencode-com/healthalert/README.md

     ```

 And javascript dependencies

-Note: Please run this step, because we use vite for managing asset
+*Note*: Please run this step, because we use vite for managing asset

     ```bash
     yarn install && yarn dev